Photo by August de Richelieu on Pexels.

 Do you know this feeling when you always had the regular version of something and think it’s the best thing, but once you’ve tasted the extra fine version, regular just seems bland?

-Even though before I thought I didn’t need much to feel at peace and happy and thought I felt really happy (because I was so good at suppressing my needs, desires and wishes, that I forgot I had them all together and arranged myself with what was).
+Even though before I thought I didn’t need much to feel at peace and happy and thought I felt really happy (because I had become so good at suppressing my needs, desires and wishes, that I forgot I had them all together and arranged myself with what was).

-But over time, seeing the way she interacted with things and spaces, I had to admit to myself that I also did not know a deeper form of peace and happiness because I had never had the chance to experience it before – and that that only comes with intention and truly knowing yourself and allowing yourself to experience your desires.
+But over time, seeing the way she interacted with things and spaces, I had to admit to myself that I had never known this deeper form of peace and happiness – because I had never had the chance to experience it in this lifetime – even though, I might have remembered it from past lives and that’s why I had these dreams, memories and visions as a child, which now actually started to materialize in my life.

 So, today, I would like to invite you on a journey to go deeper into those desires than you might have ever gone before, or like you might not go all the time.